Zion Williamson expected back as Pelicans face Wolves

 They expect to be stronger when they host the Minnesota Timberwolves on Wednesday night.

 On Monday night, the Pelicans defeated the visiting Indiana Pacers 113-93 despite the absence of their top two scorers: Zion Williamson (illness) and Brandon Ingram (toe).
-In addition, another starter, Herbert Jones Jr., was sidelined due to health and safety protocol.
+In addition, another starter, Herbert Jones Jr., was in health and safety protocols.

-Two more key rotation players, Trey Murphy III and Dyson Daniels, also were out, both because of non-COVID illnesses.
+Two more key rotation players in Trey Murphy III (non-COVID illness) and Dyson Daniels (non-COVID illness) also were out.

-Williamson, who has missed the past three games, said after practice Tuesday that he would play against the Wolves, and coach Willie Green said Murphy and Daniels are probable.
+Williamson, who has missed the last three games, said after practice Tuesday that he will play against the Wolves and head coach Willie Green said Murphy and Daniels are probable.

-Ingram will miss the Wednesday contest, and Jones was listed as questionable.

 New Orleans gave at least 17 minutes to all nine players that were available Monday and all but one scored.